deeplearning540/deeplearning540.github.io/_sources/lesson01/content.rst.txt

 .. admonition:: Exercise 3

-   **NaN stands for not-a-number and is commonly met in data science workflows if ...**
+   **NaN stands for not-a-number.
+When loading a dataset with `pandas`, NaN values occur in the loaded data because ...**

    1. Input files contain string values in a column
    2. Computational Problems occurred, like computing the square root of a negative number
    3. Data could not be parsed correctly when reading input files into memory
-   4. Predictions for unseen data are off the charts
+   4. there was no internet connection